tiembh1106/linera-protocol/README.md

 5. Open a Pull Request

 For detailed guidelines, see our [contribution guide](./CONTRIBUTING.md).
-This is an update for testing commit on GitHub Web.

 docs: update README with test message
 Added a test line to verify GitHub Web commit workflow.